Parramatta Girls Home: Disciplinary issues

-Closing
+Closure

 Parramatta Girls Home was officially closed in July 1974, but continued to operate as a welfare institution under a new name, "Kamballa" and "Taldree".
 In 1980, the Department of Corrective Services took over the main buildings and was subsequently operated as the Norma Parker Detention Centre for Women.

-Most of the site is now vacant.
-In 2014 it was reported that the site will be considered for the National Heritage List, after a nomination from a group of former inmates in 2011.
+Most of the site was vacant in 2014, when it was reported that the site would be considered for the National Heritage List, after a nomination from a group of former inmates in 2011.
+In 2017 it became part of the Parramatta Female Factory and Institutions Precinct, a listed place.

 Inquiries and apologies

 A 2004 Senate Inquiry by the Community Affairs References Committee included statements by twenty former residents of the Parramatta Girls Home about their experiences there.

-The Australian Prime Minister Kevin Rudd gave a formal apology to the "Forgotten Australians" in 2009.
+The Australian Prime Minister Kevin Rudd gave a formal apology to the Stolen Generations in February 2008.

 The Royal Commission into Institutional Responses to Child Sexual Abuse heard in 2014 from sixteen women who made statements that during their time at the Parramatta Girls Home they were subjected to sexual and physical abuse.